Rev Jack's sermon can be viewed on video RIGHT HERE

-We need the Holy Ghost if we are to follow the Great Commission Christ set forth.
+We need the Holy Ghost if we are to follow Christ’s Great Commission.
 He knew we would need the Holy Ghost if we were to have any success in this endeavor.
-However, He also knew that He needed to leave if the Holy Ghost were to come and stay, so the Holy Ghost’s coming had to wait until after the Ascension.
+However, He also knew He needed to leave if the Holy Ghost were to come and stay, so the Holy Ghost’s coming had to wait until after the Ascension.
 He had it planned out so the disciples would not be without a direct connection to Him for very long.

 The Holy Ghost also helps us to give the “righteous judgment” the Collect speaks of.
-This judgment is not the same as the final judgment that God judges us on our performance, but it is a judgment based on Scriptural values that with the Holy Ghost’s help, we can make on our lives and others lives, based on how we see it through the lens of the Holy Ghost and Scripture.
-It is not to insult people but to be truthful from the standpoint of Scriptures and be able to say that certain behaviors do not line up with Scripture, i.e. homosexuality and abortion.
-To say those behaviors are not Christian is a righteous judgment statement the Holy Ghost helps us determine.
+This judgment is not the same as God’s final judgment on our performance, but it is a judgment based on Scriptural values, with the Holy Ghost’s help, we can make on our lives and others lives, based on how we see it through the lens of the Holy Ghost and Scripture.
+It is not to insult people, but to be truthful from the standpoint of Scriptures and be able to say certain behaviors in this world do not line up with Scripture, i.e. homosexuality and abortion.
+To say those behaviors are not Christian is a righteous judgment statement that the Holy Ghost helps us determine.
 To stay on course we need to use the Holy Ghost for that righteous judgement so we can stay on the narrow up hill path towards heaven.

 The Holy Ghost is also our direct connection to God.
 When Jesus left, the disciples were distant from God.
 When they were not near Jesus, they did not do as well as when they were with Him.
 This is why God sent the Holy Ghost that the Apostles and us might have that connection.
 As with the righteous judgement, the Holy Ghost helps us to align our actions and views with that of Scripture.
 The Holy Ghost helps us to properly understand and apply Scriptural principles in our own lives.
 The people not of God and that don’t have the Holy Spirit within them will never understand the righteous judgement and label it bigotry when that word couldn’t be farther from the truth.
 Note Peter’s actions after the arrest of Jesus for an example, thrice denying His Lord.
 The Holy Ghost came so we would have understanding and a direct connection to God, wireless as it were, instead of having to be tethered to Christ.
-This is how He can always be with us, even though He is not physically with us at the present time.
-We will never have to fear anything as long as He is with us, for if He is with us, who should we be afraid of, if we are on His side?
+This is how God can always be with us wherever we arer.

 If we allow the Holy Ghost into our hearts, we will never be far from Him, and He will never be far from us.
 We have to consciously let Him into our hearts, He will not come uninvited into our hearts.
 The Holy Ghost helps us understand Scripture and gives us guidance on our earthly lives, as we work towards staying on the straight and narrow path towards heaven He will be a constant guiding presence in our lives, that will give us peace in times of trouble, and will help us guide and focus our minds in our worship of God.
 He will give us inspiration and help us to do what is right for our fellow Christians and friends, while staying true to God.
 He will light our paths in difficult times and trials and will give us the guidance we need to finish our race for God.

-In today’s Gospel, Jesus tells us that He would be leaving, but the Father would send a facilitator; one who whose presence, if we let Him into our hearts, would let us understand His Word with those self-same hearts.
+In today’s Gospel, Jesus tells us that He would be leaving, but the Father would send a facilitator; one who whose presence, if we let Him into our hearts, would bring understanding of His Word into those self-same hearts.
 The Comforter would bring the Love of God into our hearts to let us feel His Love.
-He will help us understand that we are striving to be one with God, with Jesus and with the Holy Ghost.
-Our love can be demonstrated by our actions.
+He will help us understand we are striving to be one with God, with Jesus and with the Holy Ghost.
+Our love is demonstrated by our actions.
 Jesus points out those who do not truly love Him will not keep His Commandments.
-However, if we truly do love him, He points out we will act for Him and by doing so will keep his commandments.
-Which are only possible if we allow the Holy Ghost into our hearts and believe and ACT upon our faith!
-This is a point that is made time and time again in Scriptures.
-We need to be doers of the world, not just hearers, to paraphrase St. James.
-For if we love Jesus, we will do as He asked.
+However, if we truly do love him, we must act for Him and by doing so will keep his commandments.

-If you think about it, you will recall the second half of the Book of Lukeis titled The Acts of the Apostles.
+If you think about it, you will recall the second half of the Book of Luke is titled The Acts of the Apostles.
 It is not the thoughts, the beliefs, the feelings, the meditations, the inner feelings or any other touchy feely thing, it is the ACTS.
-If you believe, act on those beliefs.
+If you believe, you must act on those beliefs.
 The Holy Ghost is here to help us know how to act, we will just have to let Him into our hearts, and then ACT.